|

 - Mahogany Lumber (tier eight)

 This can be made into wooden weapons, bucklers, roundshields and bows by a woodworker.
-It can also be turned into rare furniture with a higher status rent reduction on it, by carpenters.
+It can be turned into rare furniture with a higher status rent reduction on it, by carpenters.
+Tiers 1-9 can be used for strongboxes, with more storage space than the handcrafted boxes from the same tier (also by carpenters).
+Carpenters can also turn tiers 3-9 into various sales crates for use on the broker.

 Rare Roots